skeet70/nixos-config-darwin/README.md

 1. `colima start` starts the docker machine engine, `docker` commands and `testcontainer`s should work after that
 1. `spotify_player` can't auth via the API anymore, I had to use [this](https://github.com/dspearson/librespot-auth) tool, then copy the credentials to `~/.cache/spotify_player`
+1. [This](https://astrid.tech/2022/11/03/0/overlay-nixpkgs-pr/) is helpful for patching specific packages

 Orion has a bug that makes YubiKeys not work while the Bitwarden extension is enabled.
 Turn off Bitwarden's key support to fix.